 The atmosphere at Away is calming and inviting.
 If you’re expecting pretension, I can honestly say that was not the experience I had.
 The staff and set-up really puts you in the mood for your treatment.
-Not to mention the snacks and drinks on hand in the changing room before your appointment even begins.
+Plus, there are snacks and drinks on hand in the changing room before your appointment even begins.

 Of course, I couldn’t resist perusing this copy of “Founding Austin” with one of my favorite Austinites Camila Alves McConaughey on the cover.

 Though a massage at The W may cost you a little more than your average massage studio or spa, the quality of the service and atmosphere is definitely above par.
-The spa experience ended with a glass of bubbles while I utilized all the product provided so clients leave looking just as good as when they arrived (or maybe even better).
-I really enjoyed the massage oil and found that it really reduced any aches and pains the next day.
-Although I have never used a CBD product before, a friend of mine swears by this quicksilver cbd oil for general wellbeing and good sleep.
-I must admit, the combination of my massage and my friends testimony has tempted me to look into different CBD products, so I may research into them with the likes of cannabidiol websites similar to that of justcbdstore.com/ or others you can find on the internet.
+The spa experience ended with a glass of bubbles while I utilized the product provided so clients leave looking just as good as when they arrived (or maybe even better).

 Following my spa treatment, I hit the WET Deck where a Sound Wave Sunday pool party was happening.

-And speaking of celebs, I spotted an actor chilling in a cabana poolside.
+I mingled with Austin residents as well as hotel guests as I sipped on the pool bar’s signature froze.
+I even spotted an actor chilling in a cabana poolside.
 Honestly, I even surprise myself sometimes with my ability to recognize people.
 Especially since this guy isn’t exactly a household name.
 Who was it, you ask?
 Josh Hopkins, who I know from Cougartown.
 You may also recognize him from GI Jane, The Perfect Storm and/ or Only the Brave (which also stars Austin resident Taylor Kitsch).

 If you’re interested in using the pool yourself, non-hotel guests can gain access Monday through Friday for $10/ day with a WET Deck Day Pass or a ticket to Soundwave Sundays.
 Pool access is complimentary after 5 p.m.
 Monday through Friday for happy hour and sunset swims.

-After a couple hours of fun in the sun, a pal and I headed over to DuMont’s Down Low (214 West 4th Street) for a post swim drink before heading to dinner.
+After a couple hours of fun in the sun, a pal and I headed over to DuMont’s Down Low (214 West 4th Street).

-The bar, located just around the corner, is situated in the basement of the old Fado (now the casual taco restaurant Chispas).
-The speak easy feeling joint serves over 70 whiskeys.
-But the main attraction is the dripolator, which features one-of-a-kind infused liquors.
+Located in the basement of the old Fado (one of my fave old Austin haunts), the speak easy feeling joint serves over 70 whiskeys.
+The main attraction is the dripolator, which features one-of-a-kind infused liquors.
 The specialty drips on our visit utilized Four Roses Bourbon with blackberry and lemon peel as well as Monopolova Vodka with jalapeño and pineapple.